Small group walking tour of New Zealand

 Accommodation: Wanaka Homestead is situated in an idyllic location nestled amongst Wanaka's Station Park, once home to the town's original Homestead (the New Zealand term for farmhouse).
 The Park's expansive lawns and towering redwoods will lead you down to the lake and the start of seemingly endless and stunningly beautiful walking tracks.

-Overview: Today this small group has a with a heli that takes a scenic flight up towards the of the of New Zealand, walks back down the mountain pausing for lunch and finishes with a jet boat ride.
-This is often an amazing flight with views from Wanaka across to ( ).
-We land in Siberia valley, an and enjoy a 3 hour unguided on a well-marked track, breaking somewhere for lunch and to take in the view across towards .
-New Zealand prides itself in much of of its tourism activities in providing some on a , today after the scenic flight and the down a mountain, the group rendezvous for a 30 minute return jet boat ride through the icy blue waters of the Wilkin and Makarora Rivers to Wanaka.
+Today this small group walking tour has a day tour with a heli hike that takes a scenic flight up towards the Southern Alpsof the South Island of New Zealand, walks back down the mountain pausing for lunch and finishes with a jet boat ride.
+This is often an amazing flight with views from Wanaka across to Aoraki ( mount cook ).
+We land in Siberia valley, an alpine meadow and enjoy a 3 hour unguided walk on a well-marked track, breaking somewhere for lunch and to take in the view across towards Aoraki .
+New Zealand prides itself in much of of its tourism activities in providing some adventure on a New Zealand tour, today after the scenic flight and the walk down a mountain, the group rendezvous for a 30 minute return jet boat ride through the icy blue waters of the Wilkin and Makarora Rivers to Wanaka.
 This boat ride is a shared excursion.
 A packed lunch is included today.

 Accommodation: Wanaka Homestead